Hidden Triggers That Mimic Alcohol Cravings

 Use this quick gut-check:

-Is this urge specific to alcohol?
-Or is it more like a foggy signal that something’s wrong?
+3. Name the feeling.
+Is this urge specific to alcohol, or is it more like a foggy signal that something’s wrong?

-Often, once you address the physical need—food, rest, movement—the craving dissolves.
+Often, once you address the physical need, whether food, rest, or movement, the craving dissolves.

 It wasn’t a craving.
 It was a body-brain misfire.